 If you choose to take part in this research you will be asked to answer questions with a group of other participants (focus group discussion).
 You may be asked information about changes in behavior among young women participating in our study, changes in relationships between the young women in your class, any negative consequences of the study and the impact of the study on your daily responsibilities in the classroom.
 If you participate in a focus group, the discussion will be recorded so we have an exact record of what is said.
-If you do not want to be recorded you should not agree to participate in a focus group, the group will include both men and women together.
+If you do not want to be recorded you should not agree to participate in a focus group discussion.
+If you are in a focus group, the group will include both men and women together.